capreolina/rangifer_diary/064/README.md

 ![Genin card get!](capre-genin-card-get.webp "Genin card get!")

 I’ve card-hunted here (during the last [St. Valentine’s](https://en.wikipedia.org/wiki/Valentine%27s_Day) event, on my pure [STR bishop](https://oddjobs.codeberg.page/odd-jobs.html#str-mage) **cervid**; see previous diary entries) before, and I’m well aware that Genins are the only reasonable card set here.
-Everything else has an abyssmal card drop rate, so — at least for now — I took my Genin 5/5 and got the hell out.
+Everything else has an abysmal card drop rate, so — at least for now — I took my Genin 5/5 and got the hell out.

 Next, I wanted to at least try to take on the [Ulu City](https://maplelegends.com/lib/map?id=541020000) region of [Singapore](https://maplelegends.com/lib/map?id=540000000).
 The monsters here get really tough, so I figured that I may want to give up halfway through, or something like that… In any case, I started out in [Ulu Estate I](https://maplelegends.com/lib/map?id=541020100) with [Veetron](https://maplelegends.com/lib/monster?id=9420515)s: